 Product Detail Page

 Depending on where you are on the page, it might be easier for you to look for the ASIN within the product detail section.
-There, you can also find sub-category, UPC, and manufacturer information.
+There, you can also find sub-categories, UPC, and manufacturer information.

 This section usually appears more than halfway down the page, just above the customer questions & answers and customer reviews section.